SAFEtoolbox/SAFEtoolbox.github.io/index.md

 ### License
 Copyright (C) 2021 Andres Peñuela and Francesca Pianosi. iRONS is released under the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 -->

+### Contributors

+SAFE was originally developed in Matlab by Francesca Pianosi, Fanny Sarrazin and Thorsten Wagener at the Department of Civil Engineering at the University of Bristol.
+The R version was developed by Isabella Gollini and Valentina Noacco.
+The Python Jupyter Notebooks were developed by Andres Penuela-Fernandez.

+### Acknowledgements

+The development of SAFE was originally supported by the UK Natural Environment Research Council through the Consortium on Risk in the Environment: Diagnostics, Integration, Benchmarking, Learning and Elicitation (CREDIBLE) [NE/J017450/1].
+The further development of SAFE, including the implementation of the Python version, has been supported by the UK Engineering and Physical Sciences Research Council through a Living with Environmental Change Fellowship [EP/R007330/1] and the EPSRC Impact Acceleration Account.

 <!--&nbsp;
 <div class="row">